chicio/chicio.github.io/_posts/2019-09-06-html-javascript-to-native-communication-android.md

 authors: [fabrizio_duroni]
 ---

-*Javascript Interface can be helpful when you need to call native code from a webview on Android.*
+*Javascript Interface can be helpful when you need to call native code from a WebView on Android.*

 ---